b3nbino/accumulate/README.md

 ## :ledger: Introduction

 Accumulate is a media tracker for logging games, TV shows, movies, and books.
+My end goal is to have a one stop shop for all kinds of media, possibly even including things like Comics/Manga, Podcasts,

 ## :hammer: Tools/Technologies